 The analysis of time and its politics is the underlying theme of most of my work, including my book.
 I’m interested in how we narrate, make sense, and structure time and history, and in how, in turn, these sense-making narratives and structures shape our sense of self and the world we live in, in particular, its socio-political and economic formations.

-Here you can find a list of my writings on the politics of time:
+You can find my writings on the politics of time here:

 - “‘Every day is like Sunday’: Reading the Time of Lockdown via Douglas Coupland“. boundary 2 online, 13 May 2020.